GrossDesignCo/unnamed-astronav-game-idea/notes/ocean.md

 100x100 (XxY) grid creating a vector field

-Or maybe a hexagonal grid?
+Or maybe a hexagonal/triangular grid?

+Or maybe free floating particles representing the water

 Some start event, or randomly initialize direction and magnitude